neondatabase/website/content/docs/guides/branch-restore.md

 #### Technical details

-At Neon we aim for transparency, so if you are interested in understanding the technical implementation of a branch restore operation, see the details below.
+Neon is open source and built in public, so if you are interested in understanding the technical implementation of a branch restore operation, see the details below.

 <details>
 <summary>View technical details</summary>